 Three periods a week.
 Credit, three semester hours.
 Alternates with Mathematics 303.
-Not offered in 1944-1945.
+Offered in 1945-1946.

 314. Introduction to Statistical Method.

 An application of statistical methods to the fields of economics, education, psychology, and health.
 Measures of central tendency, dispersion, and skewness.
 Frequency distributions, graphs, the probability curve, and correlation.
 Time series, seasonal variation, trends, curve fitting, and forecasting.